pan-/Porting_Guide/Docs/BLE/Gap.md

 /**
  * Get the value of the device name characteristic in the GAP service.
  *
- * @param[out]    deviceName
- *                  Pointer to an empty buffer where the UTF-8 *non NULL-
+ * @param[out] deviceName Pointer to an empty buffer where the UTF-8 *non NULL-
  * terminated* string will be placed.
-Set this
- *                  value to NULL in order to obtain the deviceName-length
+Set this value to NULL in order to obtain
- *                  from the 'length' parameter.
+ * the deviceName-length from the 'length' parameter.
  *
  * @param[in,out] lengthP
- *                  (on input) Length of the buffer pointed to by deviceName;
+ *  - (on input) Length of the buffer pointed to by deviceName;
- *                  (on output) the complete device name length (without the
+ *  - (on output) the complete device name length (without the null terminator).
- *                     null terminator).
  *
  * @return BLE_ERROR_NONE if the device name was fetched correctly from the
  * underlying BLE stack.
  *
  * @note If the device name is longer than the size of the supplied buffer,
- *       length will return the complete device name length, and not the
+ * length will return the complete device name length, and not the number of bytes
- *       number of bytes actually returned in deviceName.
-The application may
+ * actually returned in deviceName.
+The application may use this information to
- *       use this information to retry with a suitable buffer size.
+ * retry with a suitable buffer size.
  */
 virtual ble_error_t getDeviceName(uint8_t* deviceName, unsigned* lengthP);
 ```

+This function fetch the value of the `Device Name Characteristic` of the
+`Generic Access Service`.

 ### `setAppearance`